sumberg/kex_japan_2018/report/report.md

 We realized that our need to control the Ricoh chip in this fashion could also be applicable to other legacy systems that are in need of upgrades, and where emulation is not a viable option.

-## MOS Technology 6502 architecture and the Ricoh RP2A03
+## MOS Technology 6502

-TODO Behöver vi ha överrubriken om vi ändå delar in delkapitlena som 6502 och RP2A03?
-Känns lite överflödix

-### MOS Technology 6502
 The MOS Technology 6502 microprocessor and architecture was introduced on the market in 1975.
 It gained almost instant popularity due to its competative performance for a cheaper price than its competitors.[@IEEE-HoF-6502]

 The 6502 microprocessor contains instruction families and addressing modes to control every part of the architecture.
 Other than instructions which target basic CPU functionality (such as controlling program counter, reading status register etc.), there are groups of instructions to perform operations with the accumulator and memory.
 Included in these groups are immediate, zero page and absolute addressing.

 Immediate addressing utilizes a 2-byte instruction format, where the first byte is the opcode specifying the operation and the address mode.
 The second byte takes a constant, hexadecimal value known to the programmer.
-Immediate instructions are commonly used when comparing variables to known values, as it does not require the programmer to first store the value in memory and load it upon comparison (TODO kanske lägga till ; the programmer only has to specify the value directly in the code).
+Immediate instructions are commonly used when comparing variables to known values, as it does not require the programmer to first store the value in memory and then load it upon comparison; they would only have to specify the immediate value in the source code.
 It requires a minimum execution time of 2 cycles (`OPCODE` + `VALUE`).

 Another 2-byte instruction address mode is zero page addressing.
 Along with the opcode, it takes a second byte which contains the effective address in page zero of the memory.
 Effectively, this means that zero page instructions can be used for quick accesses to memory locations in the range of `0x0000`-`0x00FF`.
 Zero page instructions are often used when working with intermediate values in larger calculations, to shorten the total execution time.
-(TODO kanske??)

 Absolute addressing mode takes 3 bytes in its instruction format: `OPCODE` + `ADDRESS_LOW_BITS` + `ADDRESS_HIGH_BITS`.
 Since this gives the programmer access to the full 16-bit range of memory (`0x0000`-`0xFFFF`), it's considered the most normal addressing mode..

 A full, detailed explanation of all of the available addressing modes can be found in the MC6500 Microcomputer Family Programming Manual.[@6502ProgManual] This research will utilize the three aforementioned addressing modes of the 6502 microprocessor.
 See [Delimitations] for further details on the choice of instruction families.

-### Ricoh 2A03
+## Ricoh 2A03
 The microprocessor that was used in the Nintendo Entertainment System was a Ricoh RP2A03 chip.
-[TODO fix @NintendoPatent] The RP2A03 is a proprietary chip based on the MOS Technology 6502 microprocessor architecture, with the difference that it has an added Audio Processing Unit (APU), and it does not support _decimal mode_[^decimal-mode] that would normally be available on a 6502 architecture.[@IEEE-HoF-6502]
+The RP2A03 is a proprietary chip based on the MOS Technology 6502 microprocessor architecture, with the difference that it has an added Audio Processing Unit (APU), and it does not support _decimal mode_[^decimal-mode] that would normally be available on a 6502 architecture. [@IEEE-HoF-6502]

 ## ATmega328P

 The ATMega328P is an 8-bit, low-power CMOS microcontroller based on the AVR RISC architecture, with a throughput of up to 1 MIPS per MHz.[@ATMega328_Datasheet] It is an easy-to-program, multi-purpose microcontroller that is included on the Arduino Uno and Nano microcontroller boards.
 It contains 32 KBytes ISP flash memory with true read-while-write operation, 1 KByte of EEPROM and 2 KByte of internal SRAM.
 It's 23 GPIO pins with programmable peripheral interfaces including SPI, I^2^C and USART makes it an excellent light-weight microcontroller for relatively small scale projects.

 ## Related work
-TODO

-* NESizer2
-* Shared memory, injection-grejen
-* Andra artiklar vi hittade tidigare
+Since the topic of this research is to test the NESizer2 method as a way of implementing hardware wrapping, the NESizer2 project should be considered closely related to this project. [@NESizer2_GitHub] We have used and modified key parts of the communication protocol and expanded it to allow for general usage (i.e. enabled it to handle any instruction that targets the Accumulator, ALU or Memory, and that is within the Immediate, Zero Page and Absolute addressing modes), but other parts of the NESizer2 project may be of interest for enthusiasts and hobbyists that are interested in this kind of hardware wrapping.

+During the literature study, we also encountered an article describing work on injecting instructions directly to the program memory of an older generation CPU. [@inter-cpu-comm] Although our implementation does not inject instructions into a units program memory, the concept of injection is closely related.
+It is possible that the techniques described in that article could be used as an alternative method of hardware wrapping.

 # Development and methodology